 - One passport-style color photograph with white background taken within 30 days.
 Note: applicants are not permitted to wear eyeglasses in the photos.

 Processing time will depend on the circumstances of your case and the amount of information and evidence you provide.
 The normal processing time can be as little as a few working days.
-Also, at least two visits to the embassy or consulate are required. (i.e. One for the interview, the other one for picking up your passport when approved.)
+Also, at least two visits to the embassy or consulate are required. (i.e. One for the interview, the other one for picking up your passport.)